Membership vs Subscription: Which Keeps You Paid

 The 2026 iMIS Membership Performance Benchmark Report found that 45% of membership organizations increased their retention rates in 2026, with only 15% seeing a decline.
 Membership models are trending upward on retention specifically because community features reduce churn.

 According to Churnkey’s analysis of subscription services, subscription box churn averages 10-12% monthly.
 Replenishment subscriptions sit at 4%, and SaaS runs 4-6%.
 But memberships with active community features?
-Recharge research shows that adding community features reduces churn by 23%.
+Uscreen research shows that memberships with active communities experience 2x less churn compared to passive content feeds.

 What Makes Community Stickier Than Content?